umbauschool/umbauschool.github.io/index.md

 # umbau is an experiment into wonder

 We are a guerrilla studio and radical design school working to re-define architecture and learning.
-We have been operating studios in Vienna, Austria for twenty-one years, Kraków, Poland for six, and in the U.S. for one.
-We are discovering ways into transformation and the miraculous.
+We have been operating studios in Vienna, Austria, Kraków, Poland, and in the United States for over twenty years.
+We are discovering ways into the miraculous.

 ***

 # healing architecture + education

 We see a need for improvement in both our living spaces and our systems of education.
-We believe that spaces are an inherent part of how we experience the world around us and significantly impact our wellbeing — but our current modes of thinking have forced many into living spaces that do not address our ecological impact nor give us the quality of life we desire.
+We believe that spaces are an inherent part of how we experience the world and significantly impact our wellbeing.
+Our current modes of thinking have forced many into living spaces that do not address our ecological impact nor give us the quality of life we desire.

-We are at a pivotal moment in history where we have the opportunity to respond and repair, but we require a new mind.
+We are at a pivotal moment in history and have the opportunity to respond and repair, but we require a new mind.

 ***